Subcommittee on Primary Health and Aging to Explore Stemming More Than 1000 Preventable Deaths Each Day In The US Healthcare System

 "This crisis needs to be addressed at the highest levels sooner rather than later, and we applaud the Senate for taking action," said Diku Mandavia, MD, Senior Vice President and Chief Medical Officer at FUJIFILM Sonosite.
 "The fact is that there are many tools and methods to prevent these deaths if adopted broadly across a hospital, including those to significantly reduce a major threat to patient safety –hospital-acquired conditions."

 Hospital-acquired conditions (HACs) are complications that a patient may develop during a stay in a hospital or medical facility.
-To reduce this patient risk, many leading hospitals now mandate that their physicians adopt proven best practices.
+To reduce this patient risk, many leading hospitals now mandate that their physicians adopt proven best practises.
 As an example, the Agency for Healthcare Research and Quality (AHRQ), as well as other medical groups recommend ultrasound-guided central line insertion for safer vascular access, based on overwhelming scientific evidence of its safety benefits.

 Mandavia asserted that, "Central Venous Catheter (CVC) insertion can be risky.
 Both mechanical complications, such as a pneumothorax, or a Central Line-Associated Blood Stream Infection (CLABSI) can occur during the procedure.
-An iatrogenic pneumothorax is deemed a high cost and preventable event at many hospitals and healthcare systems and, as of October 2012, the Center for Medicare and Medicaid Services (CMS) will not compensate hospitals for additional costs incurred from this complication."
+An iatrogenic pneumothorax is deemed a high cost and preventable event at many hospitals and healthcare systems and, as of October 2012, the Centre for Medicare and Medicaid Services (CMS) will not compensate hospitals for additional costs incurred from this complication."

-Haney Mallemat, MD, an emergency and critical care physician in Baltimore, Maryland said "I have made ultrasound-guided central line placement a standard practice --not just to improve safety, but also to provide faster vascular access during emergencies, when every second counts.
+Haney Mallemat, MD, an emergency and critical care physician in Baltimore, Maryland said "I have made ultrasound-guided central line placement a standard practise --not just to improve safety, but also to provide faster vascular access during emergencies, when every second counts.
 Many studies show that this technique is more likely to succeed on the first try, accelerating treatment of critically injured or ill patients."

 The Sonosite Solution is designed to be collaboration between Sonosite and the healthcare provider.
 The objective is to provide a ready-made, but highly modifiable and scalable, clinical pathway to reduce CVC-insertion complications that can be prevented and may contribute to higher rates of mortality.
-The program is rooted in quality-improvement science and includes the support of Solutions Advisors who can help guide an institution through the improvement cycle.
+The programme is rooted in quality-improvement science and includes the support of Solutions Advisors who can help guide an institution through the improvement cycle.

-Sonosite developed the program with the belief that real improvements in patient safety come not only from developing medical devices that may be used for this effort, but also in working closely with providers to elevate care delivery through education and process improvements.
+Sonosite developed the programme with the belief that real improvements in patient safety come not only from developing medical devices that may be used for this effort, but also in working closely with providers to elevate care delivery through education and process improvements.

 Sonosite is a corporate council and Stand Up for Patient Safety member of the National Patient Safety Foundation.